MadeInHaus/haus-core/README.md

 - [Changesets](https://github.com/changesets/changesets) for managing versioning and changelogs
 - [GitHub Actions](https://github.com/changesets/action) for fully automated package publishing

+## Documentation

+Full documentation on the everything contained in this repo can be found at [hauscore.xyz](https://hauscore.xyz/)

 ## Clone the repo

 ```bash